 Working of Tkinter Notebook with Example

-In the below section let us see the syntax of the Tkinter notebook which can be declared as the command form as wells as method form.
+Let’s explore the syntax of the Tkinter notebook in two forms: the command form and the method form.

-In the above syntax, we can see that the notebook widget is obtained from ttk module and it has 2 parameters the root parameter which specifies the parent or master window, and the second parameter options are classified into as standard options, tab options, widget options such as class, cursor, weight, padding, state, text, image, etc.
+In the above syntax, note that we obtain the notebook widget from the ttk module, which has two parameters.
+The first parameter is the root parameter, which specifies the parent or master window.
+The second parameter options are classified into standard options, tab options, widget options such as class, cursor, weight, padding, state, text, image, etc.

-Let us see a simple example of creating tabs in the window using a notebook widget of ttk module.
+Let’s look at a simple example of creating tabs in the window with the ttk module’s notebook widget.

 from Tkinter import * import Tkinter as tk import ttk import tkMessageBox master = tk.Tk() master.geometry('500x200') def func(): tkMessageBox.showinfo( "Hello Educba", "Click on the tabs to view the content") b1 = Button( master, text='Click me for next step', background = 'Red', fg = '#000000', command = func) b1.pack() tc = ttk.Notebook(master) t1 = ttk.Frame(tc) t2 = ttk.Frame(tc) tc.add(t1, text ='Notebook tab1') tc.add(t2, text ='Notebook tab2') tc.pack(expand = 1, fill ="both") ttk.Label(t1, text ="Hello Educba Technology Institute").grid(column = 3, row = 3) ttk.Label(t2, text ="Notebook widget demonstration").grid(column = 3, row = 3) master.mainloop()

-In the above article, we can see we are first importing the modules Tkinter for developing GUI, ttk module for using notebook widget for creation of tabs within the parent window, tkmessagebox module for displaying any message on the pop-up dialogue box, and in the above example it will pop up the message when we click the button widget on the window it will display as “click on the tabs t view the content” so that the user can go for switching between windows one at a time using these created tabs using notebook widget.
-In this program then we have passed the parent window to the notebook() so that we can have control over the tabs to switch and to display the content as the tabs are created we need separate frames to do so.
+In the above article, we first import the modules Tkinter for developing GUI, ttk module for using notebook widget to create tabs within the parent window, tkmessagebox module for displaying any message on the pop-up dialogue box.
+The above example will pop up the message when we click the button widget on the window.
+It will display as “click on the tabs t view the content” so that the user can switch between Windows one at a time using these created tabs using the notebook widget.
+In this program, we have passed the parent window to the notebook() so that we can control the tabs to switch and display the content.
+It would be best to create separate frames for each tab to create tabs in the notebook widget.
 Therefore for each tab, we have used the frame method and have passed the tab names to this frame() method.
-Then by using the add() function we are adding the name to each tab by using text argument and we have named the tabs as t1 as “Notebook Tab1”, t2 as “Notebook tab2”.
-Then to display the content by clicking each tab we have for tab “Notebook tab1” we are displaying the content as “Hello Educba Technology Institute” and for the tab “Notebook tab2” we are displaying “Notebook widget demonstration” and this content is displayed using label() function where it also takes text argument for the content and where the content should be displayed can be used by grid() function and here we have to display the message on column 3 and row 3 for both tabs.
-And the output of the entire program can be seen in the above screenshots.
+Then by using the add() function, we add the name to each tab by using text argument, and we have named the tabs as t1 as “Notebook Tab1” and t2 as “Notebook tab2”.
+Then to display the content by clicking each tab, we have for the tab “Notebook tab1” we display the content as “Hello Educba Technology Institute,” and for the tab “Notebook tab2” we display “Notebook widget demonstration,” and this content is displayed using a label() function where it also takes text argument for the content and where the content should be displayed can be used by grid() function.
+Here we have to display the message on column 3 and row 3 for both tabs.
+The above screenshots display the output of the entire program.

-In this article, we conclude in the Python ttk module is used as an extension or improvement of the Tkinter module.
-In ttk module, it provides some new widgets and in this article, we have discussed one such widget called notebook widget which is used for the creation of tabs so that using notebook widget we can toggle between the windows but one at a time and also display the content of the window.
-In this article, we have seen the syntax of the notebook widget and the options such as a cursor, weight, height, etc it uses and few methods like add(), Label, etc. In this article, we also saw one simple example which has two tabs in the same parent window but when tabs are clicked we are switching from one window to another one at a time.
+In this article, we can conclude that developers use the Python ttk module to extend or enhance the capabilities of the Tkinter module.
+In ttk module, it provides some new widgets.
+We discussed a widget known as the notebook widget, which enables the creation of tabs.
+With the notebook widget, you can toggle between different windows one at a time and display the content of each window.
+In this article, we have seen the syntax of the notebook widget and the options such as a cursor, weight, height, etc., and a few methods like add(), Label, etc. In this article, we also encountered a simple example where we had two tabs within the same parent window.
+However, when the tabs were clicked, we would switch from one window to another, displaying them one at a time.